nosas/blog/keras_tuner_tensorboard/article.md

 ### Scatter plots matrix view

-Scatter plots matrix view is more pleasing to the eye than the parallel coordinates view.
+The scatter plots matrix view is more pleasing to the eye than the parallel coordinates view.
 It provides less clear information about the relationships between hyperparameters compared to the parallel coordinates view.
 However, it excels at showing distributions of hyperparameter values with respect to their validation loss and accuracy.

 Below is a scatter plots matrix view for all 99 trials.
 Same as before, the bluer the dot, the lower the validation loss metric - the more optimal the hyperparameters.
-Unfortunately the columns in this view are unordered and cannot be moved.
+Unfortunately, the columns in this view are unordered and cannot be moved.

 <figure class="center" style="width:98%;">
     <img src="img/tb_scatter_matrix.png" style="width:100%;"/>